 - The actions taken

-- The links in-between the actions and parties involved to reach a pre-defined destination (e.g. order fulfilment; booking an appointment; subscribing to a service)
+- The links in-between the actions and parties involved to reach a pre-defined destination (e.g. order fulfilment; booking an appointment; subscribing to a service.
+Whatever the end objective is.)

 Check out a simple example journey map for a demo booking process below: